egeoffrey/egeoffrey-service-messagebridge/README.md

 ## Version

-The version of this egeoffrey-service-messagebridge is 1.0-15 on the development branch.
+The version of this egeoffrey-service-messagebridge is 1.0-16 on the master branch.